 It's important to relieve pressure and decrease the painful swelling of the enlarged veins to avoid further discomfort and help yourself along the road to recovery.

-For treatment of postpartum haemorrhoids, the first point of call is to see your doctor for their advice and guidance.
+For the treatment of postpartum haemorrhoids, the first point of call is to see your doctor for advice and guidance.

 Your healthcare professional may prescribe stool softeners, topical medications or haemorrhoid creams to alleviate swelling and ease any pain and discomfort when passing a bowel movement.